archkata2021t17/sysops-squad/3. Perspectives/UserScenariosPerspective.md

   * Wait the match to happen within pre-configured time.
 If it takes too long, then
   * Helpdesk/Admin/Manager takes care of the communication with the available Experts to get the ticket assigned.

 ## Ticket-to-expert matching

+### Stakeholders
+* Customer - Interested in having the ticket assigned to experts and executed in a timely fashion
+* Expert - Interested in receiving available tickets to execute and be paid for those
+* Helpdesk/Admin - Interested in most automation and error-proof process

+### Risks

+* A ticket may require multiple visits, or a joint visit my multiple experts, or visits happening one right after another (e.g. plumber and electrician).
+Solution:
+  * We introduce a new entity - Visit.
+A ticket has 1..N visits.
+Each visit can have multiple experts (which can be converted to multiple tickets in the backend), and there can be time dependency between them.
+* There can be specific patterns that are hard to match in one try.
+Solution:
+  * Each Expert who would like to do a visit proposes himself to all the times that would work for him.
+There can be several Experts attaching themselves to a visit.
+  * When a group of dependent visits is full, the Experts attachment is finalized based on 1) the earlist visit for a Customer; 2) time priority for Experts.
+At this time, a notification is sent both to the Customer and to the finalized Experts who will go to execute the visit.
+* There are available Experts but their time slots don't match the Customer's.
+Solution:
+  * When visits are not matched for some time, Helpdesk contacts the Customer and explains the situation and proposes available timeslots of Experts.
+If the Customer agrees to the time change, the visit is updated and Experts for a visit are finalized.
+    * This can be automated later.

 ## Ticket execution (visits)